end-of-term/eot2024/seed-lists/README.md

 * bsky_gov_urlverified.txt - URLs for official US Senate.gov and House.gov bluesky accounts.
 * CRS_ReportsList.csv - nominated URLs to government hosted CRS Reports from Daniel Schuman with the American Governance Institute.
+* USAStateFOIA_pdf_urls_part1.txt - Derived from the US State Department's Freedom of Information Act (FOIA) Virtual Reading Room search database.
+The website serves thousands of Collections as Search Pages (2,940) and 455,190 endpoint PDFs.
+Part 1.
+* USAStateFOIA_pdf_urls_part2.txt - Derived from the US State Department's Freedom of Information Act (FOIA) Virtual Reading Room search database.
+The website serves thousands of Collections as Search Pages (2,940) and 455,190 endpoint PDFs.
+Part 2.

 ### Library of Congress seeds